vanntoru/math-speed-master/README.md

 are excluded) and roughly half of the problems include a carry so students can practice bridging through the tens place.

+**Mode D** extends this to two-digit plus two-digit addition.
+Numbers are drawn from 10–99 and pairs where both numbers end in zero are skipped.
+The 20 problems always contain an even split of carry and non-carry cases, providing practice with and without regrouping.

 ### Session History & CSV Logging

 After every session a summary line is written to `src/app/reflex_log.csv`